Efficient Bias Correction for Cross-section and Panel Data: Introduction

-There are many uses of this higher-order efficiency result.
-One use is to understand that bias corrections that are not asymptotically linear may not have the same higher-order variance as those that are.
+There are many implications of this higher-order efficiency result.
+One is that bias corrections that are not asymptotically linear may not have the same higher-order variance as those that are.
 For example, split-sample jackknife bias corrections are not asymptotically linear in cross-section or panel data and have a larger higher-order variance than other bias-corrected estimators.
 We find that the higher-order variance term is twice the size of that for the leave-one-out jackknife bias correction.
 On the other hand, the split-sample jackknife is useful in time series or panel data when the observations are not independent over time because the leave-one-out panel jackknife does not work in this case.

-Another use of the result is that it allows choice of a bias correction that is computationally convenient.
+Another implication of the result is that it allows researchers to choose the bias correction method that is computationally convenient.
 For example, Newey and Smith (2004) showed that the empirical likelihood estimator is higher-order efficient in moment condition models when certain analytical bias corrections are used.
 Asymptotic linearity of the bootstrap means that calculation of the bias formula can be avoided by using the bootstrap bias correction instead.
 As another example, Cattaneo, Jansson, and Ma (2019) showed that a jackknife bias correction can be important when a first step regression with many regressors is plugged into a second step regression.
-The result here means that the bootstrap bias correction could also be used, without affecting the higher-order variance of the estimator, when a large, but fixed, number of regressors are used in the first step regression.
+Although our current results do not include asymptotics in which the number of regressors increases with the sample size, we conjecture that the bootstrap bias correction has a similar properties as the jackknife bias correction when the number of regressors increases slowly enough.